 Running the Service via HTTP

 Another way to run a service is to invoke it via HTTP.
-Using this method, you will be able to run a service closely to the way it would be run in a production environment; for example, Concurrent Steps are actually executed asynchronously.
+When executing a service via HTTP, concurrent steps are executed asynchronously.

 Coder will then open up a new browser tab and where you'll see a form for your service's inputs.
 Set the input arguments of your service and then hit the Invoke button at the bottom of the form to finally run your service.